QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/polar_extrapolation.rst

     The polar extrapolation module is represented by the 360 :math:`^\text{o}` symbol in the QBlade main tool bar.

-A range of options for generating or defining 360° polars are available in the polar extrapolation module.
+A range of options for generating or defining 360 :math:`^\text{o}` polars are available in the polar extrapolation module.
 These are described in the following sections.

 Import and Export of Polars
 ---------------------------
-Much as is the case with polars, a range of import and export options exist so that external sources and files may be used to define 360° polars within QBlade.
+Much as is the case with polars, a range of import and export options exist so that external sources and files may be used to define 360 :math:`^\text{o}` polars within QBlade.
 This is achieved by selecting the *360 Polar* dropdown menu, as illustrated in :numref:`fig-extrap-dropdown`.

 * **Plain text format:** These include either AeroDyn V13 files or XFoil formats (see :doc:`../airfoil/airfoil`)